ksrhhh/frugl-Personal-Finance-Application/README.md

 * **Image Rendering:** The application then fetches the generated image directly as an input stream (`ImageIO.read`) to display in the dashboard without saving local files.

-### JSON Data
+### Data Persistence
-- transactions.json
+- Used `transactions.json` to store a list of transactions, along with their associate date and vendor.
-- source_categories.json
+- Used `source_categories.json` to store a associative map between a vendor source and their category.
-- goals.json
+- Used `goals.json` to store a list of goals

 ## App Feature Visualizations